haveyoudebuggedit/debugged.it/content/blog/2020-10-08-ipvs-the-linux-load-balancer.md

 ---
-title: "IPVS: The Linux Load Balancer"
+title: "IPVS: The Linux Load Balancer (Deep Dive)"
 slug: ipvs-the-linux-load-balancer
 summary: "Did you know Linux has a built-in network load balancer?
 Did you know it is used by Kubernetes?
 Let's explore!"
 authors: